Preethi0602/Userspace-thread-scheduler-cpp/README.md

 ## Scheduling policies

-**Round Robin** is the default -- each thread gets equal time in order.
+**Round Robin** is the default; each thread gets equal time in order.
 Simple and fair.

 **Priority** always runs the highest priority thread first.
 Works well when some tasks genuinely matter more, but low-priority threads can starve if high-priority ones never finish.